89th Legislature Regular Session

 Fiscal Notes

-According to the Legislative Budget Board (LBB), SB 2420 is not expected to have a significant fiscal impact on the state.
-The agencies involved—including the Office of Court Administration, the Office of the Attorney General, and the Comptroller of Public Accounts—anticipate that any additional responsibilities or administrative duties required by the bill could be handled within their existing resources and budgets.
+According to the Legislative Budget Board (LBB), the House Committee Substitute for SB 2420 is not expected to have a significant fiscal impact on the state.
+The relevant state agencies—including the Office of Court Administration, the Office of the Attorney General, and the Comptroller of Public Accounts—indicated that any administrative or enforcement duties created by the bill could be managed within existing appropriations and staff capacity.

 Vote Recommendation Notes

 For these reasons, Texas Policy Research recommends that lawmakers vote NO on SB 2420.
-It is not the proper role of government to mediate digital parenting, and doing so risks setting a precedent for further encroachment on both family autonomy and private enterprise.
+The bill remains inconsistent with principles of limited government, personal responsibility, free enterprise, and individual liberty, and risks setting a precedent for future digital regulation that bypasses family authority and innovation-friendly policy.

 Related Legislation